Pop-Culture | Posted by Brian C on 09/8/2013

 Big Tree is a five piece folk band hailing from Brooklyn.
 They classify themselves as “A group of friends that love playing music and getting brunch the next day.”
 Little is known about Big Tree’s origins in the press.
 Big Tree is unsigned but has released the self-titled LP Big Tree as well as the Home (Here) EP.

 Big Tree is more or less the definition of a broke, indie band producing their music because they simply love it.
 The debut album has its tracks recorded in “porches, bedrooms, attics, and living rooms”.
 The quality of the record does not suffer from these low-tech operations.
 Common instruments in songs include pianos, blues-y guitars, drums, a bass, and a fantastic voice.
-The genre ranges from folk to jazz infused pop that …
+The genre ranges from folk to jazz infused …

 Pop-Culture | Posted by Julie Z on 12/15/2010